November 2025 – This is a first! But I Have Good Reasons

 A blog post may have thousands of hits, but how many actually read the content?
 Does not reading a post make it successful?
 Should the number of hits count towards success when we’ve no idea how many times the post was read?

-Does landing on a blog post by mistake make a post more successful when some of those landing there don’t stay and read the content?
+Does landing on a blog post by mistake make a post more successful when some of those who land there don’t stay and read the content?

-Search engines are significant when looking for something in particular on the web.
-However, how often have I clicked on a link and then moved on quickly after realising the page I’ve landed on is not what I was looking for?
+Search engines are essential for finding something in particular on the web.
+However, how often have I clicked a link, then moved on quickly after realising the page I landed on isn’t what I was looking for?
 I’ll be honest and say that I’ve lost count!

 It’s made me question whether that click I made should count towards making the post more successful when I haven’t read the content.